Olufela

 Olufela is a masculine Yoruba given name, predominantly found in Nigeria.
 It combines two words: "Olu" meaning "lord" or "master" and "Fela" meaning "wealth" or "prosperity."
 Therefore, Olufela translates to "Lord of Wealth" or "Master of Prosperity."
 This name symbolizes abundance, success, and leadership, and is often given to children born into families of prominence or those destined for greatness.
 Olufela is a powerful and auspicious name, reflecting Yoruba values of prosperity, dignity, and noble lineage.
-The diminutive version of the name includes "Olu", "Fela", e.t.c.
+Diminutive versions of the name include "Olu" and "Fela".